• Home

 4. It’s a social activity – you can meet like-minded people, or learn with others at your local community guitar center.
 The emotional benefits are paramount.
 Performing in front of your friends can bring a huge boost in confidence.

-5. It’s inexpensive – you don’t need a lot of money to buy a guitar, even just borrowing one is free!
+5. It’s inexpensive – you don’t need a lot of money to buy a guitar, and borrowing one is free!

 6. The guitar is portable – not too heavy or bulky so it can fit in a car, on a bus, or train to take with you for a weekend away.